AtherHussenMurad81/my-assignment-5/readme.md

 ### Answer the following questions clearly:

-1. What is the difference between \*\*getElementById,
+1. What is the difference between \*\*getElementById, getElementsByClassName, and querySelector / querySelectorAll\*\*?

    Ans:

-   getElementsByClassName, and querySelector / querySelectorAll\*\*?
-   Ans: There are many difference between getElementById, getElementByClassName and querySelector / querySelectorAll.
+   There are many difference between getElementById, getElementByClassName and querySelector / querySelectorAll.
 Among them, getElementById is the simplest element.
 It returns a single element.
 On the other hand, getElementById, getElementByClassName and querySelector / querySelectorAll are more flexible using this selectors to find current elements

    1. getElementById:
       Purpose: getElementById selects a single elements by using unique id.